 For decades, the way a gas furnace ignited the burners to start heating the air was with a standing pilot light.
 A few older furnaces still have these, but the newer models use more energy-efficient electronic ignition systems.

 These systems are more dependable than pilot lights, but they can still fail, such as cracking because of heat.
 The furnace won’t turn on if the igniter isn’t activating the gas jets.
-You’ll need to have professionals put in a new igniter.
+The igniter isn’t activating the gas is often a sign of deeper issues.

 2. Faulty Flame Sensor